project-open-data/project-open-data.github.io/implementation-guide.md

 * Consult with agency’s Senior Agency Official for Privacy and general counsel regarding the barriers identified
 * Encourage dialogue regarding resources necessary to make more data assets public

 As part of an agency’s analysis to assign a general access level to each data asset [^19],  agencies should consult section ##III.4 of the [OMB Memorandum M-13-13](/policy-memo),  and Executive Order 13556.
 Specifically, agencies are required to incorporate the National Institute of Standards and Technology (NIST) Federal Information Processing Standard (FIPS) Publication 199 "[Standards for Security Categorization of Federal Information and Information Systems](http://csrc.nist.gov/publications/fips/fips199/FIPS-PUB-199-final.pdf),"  which includes guidance and definitions for confidentiality, integrity, and availability.
-Agencies should also consult with the [Controlled Unclassified Information  (CUI)](http://www.whitehouse.gov/sites/default/files/docs/2012sharingstrategy_1.pdf) program to ensure compliance with CUI requirements, the National Strategy for Information Sharing and Safeguarding36 and the best practices found in Project Open Data.
-In addition to complying with the Privacy Act of 1974, the Paperwork Reduction Act, the E-Government Act of 2002, the Federal Information Security Management Act (FISMA), and the Confidential Information Protection and Statistical Efficiency Act (CIPSEA), and other applicable laws, agencies should implement information policies based upon Fair Information Practice Principles, OMB guidance, and NIST guidance on Security and Privacy Controls for Federal Information Systems and Organizations.38
+Agencies should also consult with the [Controlled Unclassified Information  (CUI)](http://www.whitehouse.gov/sites/default/files/docs/2012sharingstrategy_1.pdf) program to ensure compliance with CUI requirements, the National Strategy for Information Sharing and Safeguarding and the best practices found in Project Open Data.
+In addition to complying with the Privacy Act of 1974, the Paperwork Reduction Act, the E-Government Act of 2002, the Federal Information Security Management Act (FISMA), and the Confidential Information Protection and Statistical Efficiency Act (CIPSEA), and other applicable laws, agencies should implement information policies based upon Fair Information Practice Principles, OMB guidance, and NIST guidance on Security and Privacy Controls for Federal Information Systems and Organizations.

 * **Public**: Data asset is or could be made publicly available to all without restrictions.
 *The accesLevelComment field may be used to provide information on technical or resource barriers to increasing access to that data asset.*